aptivate/kashana/docs/install.rst

 2. Run local Alfie server with `./manage.py runserver`

-Now you can add Results via the dashboard_.
-The first couple of levels of the results hierarchy have only one entry.
+Now you can add Results via the dashboard.  (e.g.  http://127.0.0.1:8000/dashboard/) The first couple of levels of the results hierarchy have only one entry.
 These are usually:

   1. Impact/Goal
   2. Outcome